-Kovalenko says, “Moringa has a variety of health benefits for women, including improving bone health, reducing inflammation, and providing a rich source of antioxidants.
+Kovalenko says, “Moringa has a variety of health benefits for women, including improving bone density and health, reducing inflammation, and providing a rich source of antioxidants.
 However, as with any new supplement, it is recommended to consult with a healthcare professional before adding moringa to your diet.”

 How to make moringa seed powder?

 Dry roast mature, dried seeds for a few minutes.
 After they cool down, grind them into a fine powder.